the-liat/project-4/README.md

 <img width="406" alt="image" src="https://github.com/the-liat/project-4/assets/119654958/a4aa6121-0017-4782-b22a-b2f9e070cbeb">

 The sequential neural network achieved an accuracy score of 0.898, correctly predicting deaths occurred `(1)` or did not occur `(0)` for about 89.8% of instances.

+Both of these model results in reletavle similar accuracy.
+Precision, recall and f1-scores were also similar and in the 90% range dimming the models appropriate for predicting gun deaths in usa counties with good accuracy.

 ![image](https://github.com/the-liat/project-4/assets/119654958/08242ca9-af8a-48f6-98b4-5f496f96aaee)